Carol Number In C++ - C++ Programming Tutorial

 1. Generating Carol Numbers

-Below is a program in C++ to generate Carol numbers for a given range of nnn.
+Below is a C++ program that generates Carol numbers within a specified range of n.

 #include <iostream>